GSLabDev/pepper-box.github.io/index.md

       <div class="row featurette">
         <div class="col-md-7">
           <h2 class="featurette-heading">Pepper-Box at scale. <span class="text-muted">Generates a million messages per second.</span></h2>
-          <p class="lead">Pepper-Box designed to generate high load on Kafka.
-It is JMeter plugin hence we can use all features of jmeter and control kafka load.
-We can also it as console utility without jmeter.</p>
+          <p class="lead">Pepper-Box is designed to generate high load on Kafka.
+It is a JMeter plugin; hence we can use all the features of jmeter and control kafka load.
+We can also use it as console utility without jmeter.</p>
         </div>
         <div class="col-md-5">
           <img class="featurette-image img-responsive center-block" src="images/application-performance.png" width="256" height="256">